recoilme/b52/README.md

 ## Disk usage

 Sniper has a minimum 8 byte overhead on every entry.
 But it allocate space in power of 2, and try to reuse space, if value grow.
-And sniper will try to reuse space from deleted/evicted records.
+Also, sniper will try to reuse space from deleted/evicted records.

-## Usage (telnet example)
+## Telnet example

 ```
 telnet localhost 11211